pooyatavan/Roshan/README.md

 In addition, thoroughly read through the issue tracker guide to ensure your report contains the required information.
 Incorrect or poorly formed reports are wasteful and are subject to deletion.
 # Submitting fixes
 Fixes are submitted as pull requests via Github.
+# In progress
+SSH (mikrotik, UBNT)
+Log
+SQL
+Report from Towers (exel)
+Add to SLQ from list